-We believe Loras Flex is a creative and accommodating way to proceed given the varying needs and desires of our campus community, however within the appropriate health boundaries related to the overarching pandemic.
+The Loras Flex is a creative and accommodating way for our students to proceed safely given the varying needs and desires of our campus community, however, within the appropriate health boundaries related to the overarching pandemic.

 We will begin the new year earlier than scheduled.

-- First year students will move in (as applicable) and begin a modified Launch Into Loras program on Sunday, August 23.
+- First year students moved in (as applicable) and began a modified Launch Into Loras program on Sunday, August 23.

-- Classes for all students will begin on Wednesday, August 26.
+- Fall semester classes for all students began on Wednesday, August 26.

-- Labor Day Monday and Fall Free Days will become “class” days.
+- Labor Day Monday and Fall Free Days became “class” days.

 - The last day of in-person course delivery for the semester will be on Friday, November 20.